dvicory/skarabox/docs/normal-operations.md

    and copy needed config in [flake.nix][].

-## Migrate to dual SSH keys {#migrate-dual-keys}
+## Migrate to dual host keys {#migrate-dual-keys}

    ::: {.warning}
-   **Security Warning:** Single SSH key hosts are vulnerable to physical attacks.
+   **Security Warning:** Single host key hosts are vulnerable to physical attacks.
 If someone gains physical access to your server, they can extract the `/boot/host_key` and decrypt all your secrets (passwords, API keys, etc.).
-Migrate to dual keys to safeguard your user data at rest.
+Migrate to dual host keys to safeguard your user data at rest.
    :::

-   Upgrade existing hosts from single SSH key to dual SSH key architecture.
-This separates the initrd key from your administrative secrets, protecting SOPS-encrypted data from physical attacks. **Note:** New hosts created with `gen-new-host` use dual keys by default.
+   Upgrade existing hosts from single host key to dual host key architecture.
+This separates the initrd key from your administrative secrets, protecting SOPS-encrypted data from physical attacks. **Note:** New hosts created with `gen-new-host` use dual host keys by default.

    ```bash
    $ nix run .#myskarabox-prepare-dual-migration  # Generate runtime keys & update SOPS